bdnorris/DES-340/projects/project03.md

 Points: 100

-User interface design is evolving rapidly, and making digital devices easier and easier to use.
+User interface design is evolving rapidly, making digital devices easier and easier to use.
 But competition online is fierce, and engaging the user with better user-interface practices can go a long way.

 On this assignment, you will practice some contemporary user interface design patterns, and see how they relate to common past solutions.